Vatnajökull Glacier Crystal Cave

 Description

 Vatnajökull Glacier Crystal Cave is the most visited glacier cave in Iceland.
 It is famous for being spacious enough to accommodate up to 100 people at once.
 The cave is visited by numerous tour operators and known under various names.
-The most common are Crystal Cave, Skaftafell Ice Cave, Vatnajökull Ice Cave, or Breiðamerkurjökull Ice Cave.
+The most common are Crystal Cave, Crystal Ice Cave, Blue Ice Cave, Skaftafell Ice Cave, Vatnajökull Ice Cave, or Breiðamerkurjökull Ice Cave.

 Vatnajökull glacier covers an area of 7,900 km² which equals about 8% of Iceland and is protected by the Vatnajökull National Park.
-Jökull means glacier, so its simply Vatna glacier.
+Jökull means glacier, so the name is simply Vatna glacier.
 The large glacier has various extensions which have their own names.
-The cave is located in Breiðamerkurjökull, which is an outlet glacier, which explains one of the names.
-Before the Vatnajökull officially became a National Park in 2008, Skaftafell and Jökulsárgljúfur National Parks also became a part of the larger Vatnajökull National Park.
-At this time this cave was part of Skaftafell National Park, which explains another name.
+The cave is located in Breiðamerkurjökull, an outlet glacier which ends at Jökulsárlón (glacial river lagoon), which explains one of the names.
+Today there is the Vatnajökull National Park which was established in 2008 and is one of Europe’s largest national parks.
+It was formed by merging Skaftafell National Park and Jökulsárgljúfur National Park.
+Before 2008 this cave was part of Skaftafell National Park, which explains the name Skaftafell Ice Cave.